Can a No Credit Check Loan Actually Hurt Your Credit?

 Kelly warns, “if a collection agency handles the debt and they report an account on your credit report, it can drop your score approximately 100 points.”
 After all that heartache, you ended up in the exact place you were worried about.

-But at least if you pay back the collections agency, everything goes back to normal, right?
+At least if you pay back the collections agency, everything goes back to normal, right?
 Sadly, no. “Unfortunately in most cases, if you pay a collection account, your credit scores don’t immediately improve,” says Gerri Detweiler, author and debt law expert.

-Deweiler recently wrote an article featuring strategies for removing collections claims from your credit report, but she cautions that “for the most part you’re going to live with that damage for years to come.”
+Detweiler wrote an article featuring strategies for removing collections claims from your credit report, but she cautions that “for the most part you’re going to live with that damage for years to come.”

 As you can tell, this is a situation you’re better off avoiding entirely, if possible.
 Even if you’re worried that a credit check will hurt your credit score, you could still try and apply with a lender who performs a “soft credit check."
-A soft credit check doesn’t impact your credit score, so you don’t need to worry about causing damage before you’ve even taken out the loan.2 Review potential lenders carefully, ask them if they perform soft credit checks and income verification to ensure you can actually afford to repay your loan.
-It's also always a good idea to read customer reviews on sites like Google and Facebook.
-Are the lender's customers happy with their product and service, or are they firing off one-star reviews and threats to take them to court?
-As always, use your best judgment, do your research, and make sure you're working with a lending partner who can help you, rather than a predator who will trap you in debt and further hurt your credit.
-You can read more in The Truth About No Credit Check Loans.
+A soft credit check doesn’t impact your credit score, so you don’t need to worry about causing damage before you’ve even taken out the loan.
+Review potential lenders carefully, ask them if they perform soft credit checks and income verification to ensure you can afford to repay your loan.

 One more thing about debt collectors before we go…

 Sometimes collection agencies will mistakenly report you to a credit bureau, even if you don’t have any debts with them.
-If you do receive a random call from a collection agency, DO NOT immediately acknowledge the debt.
+If you do receive a random call from a collection agency, DO NOT acknowledge the debt.

 Every state has a statute of limitations after which a debt cannot be collected, and there’s a chance the call is about an old debt.
 If you acknowledge the debt, the statute resets.